Thursday, May 3, 2012

 A Cherokee chieftain is often judged by the magnificence of his tepee.
 Here is the great tribal leader Ludwig's wigwam:

 Romney really ought to run as an African-American.
-After all, according to one theory, his ancestors were there just 50,000 years ago.
+After all, according to one theory, his ancestors left Africa a mere 50,000 years ago.